ChaoticAkantor/CARPG/README.md

 # Recovery
  The mod also features it's own recovery system, regeneration will halt for a delay after taking damage.
- HP restores 1% /1s.
+ HP restores 1% per 1.0s.
+Meaning recovery will scale with max HP.
- AP restores 1% /0.1s.
+ AP restores 1% per 2.0s.
+Meaning recovery will scale with max AP.

 # Difficulty
  The mod also features it's own difficulty system.
- Damage dealt is significantly increased, making combat much faster and feel more visceral.
+ Damage dealt is slightly increased.
- Damage taken is also reworked depending on enemy types.
+ Damage taken is also increasesd depending on enemy, mostly melee attacks.
- Hostile Xen wildlife and Zombies are now a threat.
-Weaker guns hit harder, melee attacks from lower-tier and human enemies now pack a punch.

- Players generally have full armor between encounters, which tends to make them much tougher.
+ Zombies and headcrabs specifically are more dangerous.

 # Installation instructions: